 City the Kitty is a nonprofit organization 501(c)(3) (EIN 83-1153382) that is supported solely by private donations.
-City the Kitty nonprofit is dedicated to building global awareness about the unnecessary and inhumane procedure of declawing so that we can outlaw this practice.
+City the Kitty nonprofit is dedicated to educating cat owners about this cruel and inhumane amputation procedure (declawing) and about the easy, humane alternatives.

 Your tax-deductible contributions will be used for educational material and campaigns, fund declawed cats in need of medical care under certain circumstances, and for other anti-declawing campaigns.

 Our Mission: To build global awareness about the unnecessary and inhumane procedure of declawing so that we can outlaw this practice.
 If you want to be a City the Kitty Crusader volunteer and help us end this cruelty, please send an email to firstname.lastname@example.org and put your state in the subject line.
 We will reach out to you when we start our campaigns.